 While initial consultations are always free, listed low cost bankruptcy attorneys typically charge between $600 - $1400 depending on your market, case circumstances and chosen attorney.
 This compares with many law firms charging $2000-$3500 or more for bankruptcy legal fees.
 Additional costs for Chapter 7 filings are a $335 court filing fee and two court-required financial management courses.
 Some attorneys may also charge a nominal credit check fee and reimbursement for expenses, if any.
 Ask your local low cost bankruptcy attorney for a complete breakdown of fees for your case ~ and see how much you’ll save.

-Find the low cost attorney near you, and request a free initial consultation
+Find the Low Cost Bankruptcy Center near you, and request a free initial consultation

 During your free initial consultation, your local low cost bankruptcy attorney will spend whatever time is necessary with you to analyze your unique case.
 He or she will provide immediate feedback and a preliminary estimate of how much you can expect to pay, including all required court costs.